jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 [CoDAR](https://arxiv.org/abs/2603.02547),
 [LangFlow](https://arxiv.org/abs/2604.11748),
 [ELF](https://arxiv.org/abs/2605.10938), and
 [FlowLM](https://arxiv.org/abs/2605.20199).
+Their inference procedures are quite
+similar: they use continuous refinement before returning to discrete text.
 They differ in where they place the continuous state, how they map back to tokens, and whether they learn diffusion, flow matching, or a flow-map-like few-step sampler.
-The common question is whether continuous refinement can give a proper validation perplexity, not only a useful sampler.
+One of the remaining challenges is whether continuous refinement can give a proper validation perplexity, not only a useful sampler.

 ## Related reading